 2000 – 2003

-In this version of the logo, on the left is the round seal of Villanova University, inspired by the Order of St. Augustine graphic symbol.
+In this version of the logo, the round seal of Villanova University appears on the left, inspired by the Order of St. Augustine’s graphic symbol.
 It is placed in a blue ring with an inscription – the institution’s name in Latin.
 To the right is the blue word combination “Villanova University.”
 Even though the words are separated on two lines, they are designed in the same style.
 Their elegant font is reminiscent of Vulpa Italic from Schizotype Fonts, Libre Baskerville Italic from Impallari Type, or Lanston Bell Italic from FontSite Inc.

 2004 – today

-The logo of Villanova University consists of a word mark and a picture.
-The main inscription – the school’s name – is on the right.
-It is two lines long, and the letters in the upper word are twice as big as in the lower one.
-The designers designed the text in a contrasting font with thin and long serifs.
+The logo of Villanova University consists of a wordmark and an image.
+The main inscription of the school’s name is on the right.
+It is two lines long, and the letters in the upper line are twice as big as those in the lower line.
+The designers set the text in a contrasting font with long, thin serifs.

-The left side has the same elements as the seal, a book, a heart pierced by an arrow and caught in flames, a shining cross, a ribbon with the motto “VERITAS UNITAS CARITAS,” a laurel wreath, and the number “1842”.
-They are depicted in a simplified manner and formed only by thin blue outlines with an unpainted interior.
+The left side has the same elements as the seal: a book, a heart pierced by an arrow and caught in flames, a shining cross, a ribbon with the motto “VERITAS UNITAS CARITAS,” a laurel wreath, and the number “1842”.
+They are depicted in a simplified manner, consisting only of thin blue outlines with unpainted interiors.

 The Seal

 Villanova maintains its reputation as a Catholic university that follows ancient traditions.
-This is confirmed by its symbolism – the seal and logo, which represent the main elements of the emblem of the Augustinian Order.
+Its symbolism confirms this: the seal and logo represent the main elements of the Augustinian Order’s emblem.
 The book symbolizes the source of wisdom, and the burning heart symbolizes love, both earthly and towards God.

 The seal of Villanova University is based on the St. Augustine emblem, which features the same combination of elements: a thick book, a large heart engulfed in flame, and an arrow piercing it.
 This is the most important part of the institution’s identity.
 At the bottom, the motto “VERITAS UNITAS CARITAS” is written on a long white ribbon, listing the values that are mandatory for all community members: truth, cooperation, and mercy.

 The blue-covered book symbolizes the desire for intellectual activity, for learning something new.
 It is also a reminder that St. Augustine once embraced the Christian faith.
-It is believed that a voice from above told him to pick up and read the Bible.
+It is believed that a voice from above told him to pick up the Bible and read it.
 The red heart is a symbol of a spiritual quest and love for people.
-Underneath it is a belt in the form of a white wriggling band.
+Underneath it is a white, wriggling band.
 It is part of the traditional liturgical vestment of the Augustinians.

 The central composition is placed on a laurel wreath with white leaves and green outlines.
 It is a traditional sign of victory, in this case, victory over ignorance and uneducation, the triumph of the intellect, and success on the road to knowledge.
-At its base is written the year of the institution’s foundation: 1842.
+At its base, the year of the institution’s foundation, 1842, is written.

-The main graphic elements of the seal are in a large white circle with an outline in the form of two thin lines of blue.
+The main graphic elements of the seal are within a large white circle, outlined by two thin blue lines.
 A frame, a wide dark blue ring, follows this.
 Inside it are written the words “UNIVERSITAS VILLANOVANA” (above) and “IN STATU PENNSYLVANIAE,” separated by two bold dots.
 All capitals are white with fine serifs.

 Font and Colors

 Villanova University uses two families of fonts in its identity: Goudy and Gotham.
 Judging by the shape of the glyphs, the wordmark is made by CastleType’s Goudy Trajan Pro Bold antique.
-Although the typeface chosen most closely resembles the Trajan Pro 3 Semi Bold from Adobe.
-On the other hand, print lettering has a lot in common with the Goudy.
-The text on the ribbon as part of the main logo is typed in sans serif letters.
+Although the chosen typeface most closely resembles Trajan Pro 3 Semi Bold from Adobe.
+On the other hand, print lettering has a lot in common with Goudy.
+The text on the ribbon, part of the main logo, is set in sans-serif letters.
 This is one of the standard geometric grotesque options.

 The palette follows a color scheme approved by the university.
 The logo is entirely dark blue (#002664) if you exclude the blank white spaces.
 On the other hand, the print has additional accents: green, red, and gold.